scapaf64-prog/my-python-games/Blitzkrieg/README.txt

 heavy "Flak"-shooter..

-( there was once a game called "Blitz", a very addictive shooter, but even KI cannot find it any more, so I make my own game. :) )
+There was once a very addictive shooter called "Blitz", but even KI cannot find it any more, so I make my own game. :)

 Arrow Keys to move the Flak,    SPACE to fire,    ESC for exit